 How to print DWG, DXF and other CAD formats without AutoCAD

-There is no need to have expensive AutoCAD or SolidWorks software systems installed to be able to batch print DXF, DWG, and other CAD filetypes.
-As an alternative, all you need to have is a free CAD file viewer like the eDrawings Viewer as an addition to Print Conductor software, and it will do the job without any problem.
+There is no need to have an expensive AutoCAD software system installed to be able to plot CAD files to a printer and PDF output.
+For printing multiple DWG or DXF drawings, no extra software is needed besides Print Conductor.
+And if there is any issue with processing other types of CAD-related files, just install the eDrawings Viewer as an addition to Print Conductor software, and it will do the job without any problem.